ggustavo19/credit-risk-classification/README.md

 ## Overview of the Analysis

 * The purpose of the analysis was to develop a predictive model to accurately forecast whether a borrower will default on a loan.
 The financial data was on the following: Loan size, interest rate, borrower income, debt to income, number of accounts held by borrower, deragatory marks on credit history, and total debt.
-With all of this criteria/data we needed to predict wether the borrower would pay the loan back `0` or at some point default `1`.
+With all of this criteria/data we needed to predict whether the borrower would pay the loan back `0` or at some point default `1`.
 The primary method used in this predictive model was `Logistic Regression`

 ## Results